Execution Procedures in the UAE for Civil Cases Before Mainland Courts

 Once the execution proceedings have been filed, the judgement debtor will be summoned by the court execution department to either settle the debt amount within fifteen days or to object to the execution (as applicable).

-In the event, the judgement debtor does not settle or object the execution within the stipulated time frame; then the execution procedures shall commence.
+In the event that the judgement debtor does not settle or object to the execution within the stipulated time frame; then the execution procedures shall commence.

 Accordingly, such execution procedures can then be enforced by submitting requests to the court execution department to:

-- Block the license of the company (in case of a corporate debtor).
+- Block the license of the company (in the case of a corporate debtor).